 Randy Baker is a playwright, director and the co-Artistic Director of Rorschach Theatre which he founded with Jenny McConnell Frederick in the summer of 1999.
-He is also faculty and a resident artist at American University, faculty at the National Conservatory of Dramatic Arts and a frequent guest artist and educator at a number of institutions including Theatre Lab, Imagination Stage, The Writer’s Center, Catholic University and George Washington University.
+He is also faculty at American University and at the National Conservatory of Dramatic Arts.
 He recently finished his residency as a member of The Playwright’s Arena, a part of Arena Stage’s American Voices New Play Institute.

 As a director with Rorschach Theatre he has directed include Very Still and Hard to See (which was nominated for five Helen Hayes awards including Best Director), She Kills Monsters, The Minotaur, After the Quake, 1001, Rhinoceros, JB, Behold!, Fair Ladies at a Game of Poem Cards and Monster.
 Among some of the other companies for whom he has directed are Source Theatre, WSC Avant Bard, Inkwell Theatre, First Draft, NCDA’s Actors Repertory Theatre, Wayward Theatre, Cherry Red Productions, Catholic University, American University and Young Playwrights Theater as well as a number of shows with high-school actors at Imagination Stage and Theatre Lab.
-Recent directing projects include Big Love at Catholic University and A Midsummer Night’s Dream at WSC Avant Bard.
+Some recent directing projects include Big Love at Catholic University, Rashōmon and Marat/Sade at American University and A Midsummer Night’s Dream at WSC Avant Bard.

 Readings and workshops include The Burning Road which was developed at Arena stage and had a reading in the Kogod Cradle in March 2014, Forgotten Kingdoms which has received readings at National New Play Network, Inkwell Theatre, The Arts Club of Washington, Wordsmyth Theater (Houston) and the National Newborn Festival at MTWorks (New York) where it won the Audience Choice Award, Circus of Fallen Angels which was commissioned by and performed at the National Conservatory for Dramatic Arts and received a workshop production at American University,Gilgamesh which received a staged reading at Rorschach Theatre and Vox which was developed at Theater Alliance.
 Monastery is being developed through Theater J’s Locally Grown program and had its first public reading in May 2013.